ahgroup/DSAIRM/auxiliary/docsfordevelopers/documentation.md

 * Fork and clone package from Rstudio.
 * Load DSAIDE.Rproj in RStudio.
 Edit files as needed.
 * Use devtools/roxygen to build and document the package.
 Either use RStudio's functionality (or command line) to test/build packages using devtools.
 The package follows Hadley's recommendations and workflow described here: http://r-pkgs.had.co.nz/
 * Optionally, use RStudio tie-in with github to sync project to github (the 'git' tab).
-Alternativley, use your favorite git client.
+Alternatively, use your favorite git client.
 * Rtools needs to be installed (on Windows).

 ### Dependency packages